dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Initiation Request {#InitiationRequest}

-The Client creates a JSON document per {{InitiationRequestJSON}}, signs it using JWS {{RFC7515}}, and sends the JWS token to the DS end point using HTTP POST, with a content-type of application/jose.
+The Client creates a JSON document per {{InitiationRequestJSON}}, signs it using JWS {{RFC7515}}, and sends the JWS token to the AS end point using HTTP POST, with a content-type of application/jose.

 + **Payload Encryption**

-The DS may require the initiation request to be encrypted.
-If so, the JWS token is encrypted per JWE {{RFC7516}} using the public key and algorithm provided by the DS.
+The AS may require the initiation request to be encrypted.
+If so, the JWS token is encrypted per JWE {{RFC7516}} using the public key and algorithm provided by the AS.

 ## Initiation Response {#InitiationResponse}

-If no interaction is required the DS will return a completion response per {{CompletionResponse}}, otherwise the DS will return an initiation response per {{InitiationResponseJSON}}.
+If no interaction is required the AS will return a completion response per {{CompletionResponse}}, otherwise the AS will return an initiation response per {{InitiationResponseJSON}}.

-If the DS wants the Client to start the interaction, an interaction object will be returned in the response.
+If the AS wants the Client to start the interaction, an interaction object will be returned in the response.

 + **Error Responses**